-While not an exhaustive list, please note the following overview of Our approach to security:
+While not an exhaustive list, please note the following overview of our approach to security:

 - System Architecture.
 The service is designed with robust, industrial security and performance in mind, using .NET/ASP.NET and MS SQL Server.
 It is a closed environment, requiring member users to log into a secure environment with unique credentials and enforced time outs.
 Member administrators can apply several security restrictions to login IDs and passwords, including 2-factor authentication.
 Password and/or user ID changes generate automatic email alerts to the affected users, and multiple failed login attempts will result first in notification to the affected user and then a mandatory lock out.
 All data in transmission is secured using SSL (https) protocol.
 Data ‘at rest’ in the database is secured using industry-leading AES 256-bit encryption algorithms.
-All data is regularly backed up, with back ups stored in alternate, secure locations and services.
+All data is regularly backed up, with backups stored in alternate, secure locations and services.
 Access to the production database is strictly managed and monitored, with access provided only to trusted employees.
 Finally, GMP/p.11 compliant database audit trail logs provide an added level of security/monitoring.

 - Service Infrastructure.
 The infrastructure hosting the Service is robust, scalable, and secure.
-It is certified for SOC 1 (formerly SAS70), SOC 2 & SOC 3, ISO 27001, PCI DSS Level 1 & HIPPA.
+It is certified for SOC 1 (formerly SAS70), SOC 2 & SOC 3, ISO 27001, PCI DSS Level 1 & HIPAA.
 The Company's strategy includes the ability to use and deploy within multiple geographic sites to prevent service interruptions.
 The data/software running the Service are managed in a discrete, segregated server instance.
 Access to the hosting environment is strictly managed and monitored, and access is provided only to trusted employees.

 - General Systems Security.
 All ZenQMS employees must make security logins active for their workstations/notebooks, and access to the shared data servers and email systems requires two-factor authentication.
 Member Confidential Information sent to ZenQMS outside the Service may be stored locally in a ZenQMS User’s workstation.
-The Company recommends secure avenues for receiving Confidential Information from members, such as SFTP, though We will receive data through email and related cloud-based data sharing services (e.g., Sharepoint, Dropbox, etc.) at the member’s request.
+The Company recommends secure avenues for receiving Confidential Information from members, such as SFTP, though we will receive data through email and related cloud-based data sharing services (e.g., Sharepoint, Dropbox, etc.) at the member’s request.